-On the heels of research that found your chances of getting hired in Silicon Valley plummet after the age of 48, a new study has found that nearly half of those already working in the industry fear getting the ax because of their advancing age.
+On the heels of research that found your chances of getting hired in Silicon Valley plummet after the age of 48, a new study has found that nearly half of those already working in the industry fear to get the ax because of their advancing age.

 In addition, while millennials are becoming an outsized proportion of all generations in the tech workplace — representing an estimated 46% of workers — just 23% of respondents think millennials are “overrepresented at their workplaces.”